The Moth Diaries (film): Plot

-At an exclusive boarding school for girls, 16-year-old Rebecca Cantor writes her most intimate thoughts in a diary.
+At the Brangwyn School, an exclusive boarding school for girls, 16-year-old Rebecca Cantor writes her most intimate thoughts in a diary.
 Two years earlier, Rebecca's father, a poet, took his own life by slitting his wrists.
 Her mother transferred Rebecca to the school, hoping to help her daughter escape the memory of her father's death.
 With the help of her best friend and roommate, Lucy Blake, Rebecca soon recovers.